julian-molina/Documentation/_includes/charting_space/time-scale.md

 {{include.charts}}# Automatic Scale

 **1. To change the automatic scale settings**, place the mouse pointer over the corresponding time box, press the <kbd>Shift</kbd> key and slowly scroll the wheel of the mouse.
 The action cycles through different possible scale automation settings.
-Notice a tiny green triangle below and/or above the rate scale icon.
+Notice a tiny green triangle to the sides of the time scale icon.

 * A triangle pointing right means that the maximum value of the scale is automatic.